-If you turn away from negative customer feedback, you put your business into an endless cycle of creating more unsatisfied customers and negative reviews.
+If you turn away from negative customer feedback, you put your business into an endless cycle of creating more unsatisfied customers reviews.

 You Make Decisions That Harm Your Business

-Without a good review management strategy, you can be tempted into taking shortcuts during desperate times.
-Snapping back at unsatisfied customers, buying fake positive reviews, or disabling reviews altogether can make you look even worse.
+Without a good online reputation management strategy, you can be tempted into taking shortcuts during desperate times.
+Snapping back at unsatisfied customers, buying fake positive reviews, or disabling online reviews altogether can make you look even worse.
 Customers will think that you’re uncaring at best, or deceptive and fraudulent at worst.

-How Good Review Management Can Help Your Business
+How Good Online Reputation Management Can Help Your Business